That answer came in the form of Simone Holmes off the bench and a heavy dose of defense.

-The turnovers continued to mount down the stretch for GCU as Jones gave the ball away twice in the next two possessions, the second of which was snatched up by Holmes and taken the length of the court for what would be the game-winning basket.
+The turnovers continued to mount down the stretch for GCU as Jones gave the ball away twice in the next two possessions, the second of which being the most costly as it was snatched up by Holmes and taken the length of the court for what would be the game-winning basket.

 The Lopes missed two jumpers and turned the ball over once in the final minute to fall 55-53.
 Jones shot as time expired fell woefully short to end the game.

 "We have been wanting to get them back since the first time they beat us at home last season," said Holmes, who also had five steals in the contest.
-"I just wanted to get out there tonight and show my teammates I was ready to come back and it felt great.
+"I just wanted to get out there tonight and show my teammates I was ready to come back.
+It felt great.
 This is a big win and a confidence booster for us."